KrittiyaB/cp-docker-images/docs/installation/replicator.rst

         Creating replicator-dc1-to-dc2 ... done
         Creating replicator-dc2-to-dc1 ... done

-#.
-Wait at least 1 minute for the services to come up.
+    .. tip:: It will take at least 1 minute for the services to come up.

 Step 2: Create a Kafka topic with data